d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 This is an encryption algorithm called Xor-Sub-Wipe-Sub (XSWS).
  - Xor - the initial masking of data with a 256 bit mask
- - Wipe-subByte ( xor each byte with the previous byte L->R ). (use 0x55 as first prvious byte)
+ - Wipe-subByte ( xor each byte with the previous byte L->R ). (use 0x55 as first previous byte)
  - Wipe-subByte ( xor each byte with the previous byte R->L ). (use 0xAA as the first previous byte)